yndajas/yndajas/README.md

 - Co-developed with [@RainbowGiantSquid](https://github.com/RainbowGiantSquid) and [@sergiomarrocoli](https://github.com/sergiomarrocoli) for [@unepwcmc](https://github.com/unepwcmc)
 - **Stack:** Vue with SurveyJS forms and Mapbox map; Rails
 - **Contribution:**
-    - main forms using SurveyJS in Vue, including styling (with RainbowGiantSquid)
+    - main forms using SurveyJS in Vue, including Sass styling (with RainbowGiantSquid)
     - dashboard including hero, table with list of commitments and CRUD actions
     - various backend and frontend fixes and functionality extensions, including client and design edits and work on Mapbox implementation and form file uploads